Guitorgan: (circa 1967)

 According to the Billboard magazine, similar instrument named GuitOrgan seems introduced circa August 1967 by Murrell Electronics in Waco, Texas.
 The invention of the GuitOrgan is credited to Bob Murrell and Musiconics International (MCI) of Waco, Texas.
 Murrell worked on converting existing products from the late 1960s.
 In 1968, he had a significant run of instruments based on semi-hollow body guitars from Japan.
 The B-300 and M-340 are among the most common examples from this run.
-The M-300 model was introduced at the 1970 NAMM Show.
+The M-300 model was introduced at the 1970 NAMM Convention.

 The B-300 FSG (Frequency Synthesized Guitorgan) models, introduced in the early '70s along with the B-35, are based on a master oscillator circuit using a 12-note divider integrated circuit which is an improvement to the older 12 oscillator design, the advantage being that tuning the FSG organ circuit only requires adjustment of the master oscillator frequency rather than adjustment of each of the 12 oscillator frequencies on the older models.
 FSG pedals cannot be used with non-FSG Guitorgans and vice versa, since the two versions run on a different DC voltage.
 The multi-pin cable that goes between an FSG pedal and an FSG Guitorgan was labeled with RED ends at MCI for a safety reminder.
 Murrell continued to introduce upgrades to the Guitorgan design that included analog synthesizer interfaces and even MIDI in the mid-1980s.